Somatopause - The Decline of Growth Hormone and IGF-1 Levels With Age

 This slows or completely stops fat-burning while simultaneously encourage fat storage.
 Somatopause may be an athlete?s worst nightmare with its propensity to decrease muscle and increase fat mass.

 Those with low growth hormone and IGF-1 levels have higher concentrations of inflammatory cytokines and homocysteine, an effective indicator of cardiovascular risk.
-Low levels decrease blood flow, increase likelihood of stroke, heart attack, high blood pressure, and coronary heart disease.
+Low levels decrease blood flow, increase the likelihood of stroke, heart attack, high blood pressure, and coronary heart disease.
 Growth hormone and IGF-1 play critical roles in heart and artery health.
 Adequate levels may significantly decrease your cardiovascular risk.

-Although GH and IGF-1 deficiencies negatively affect quality of life and physical state, there's a growing body of evidence suggesting this deficiency extends life expectancy in animal studies.
+Although GH and IGF-1 deficiencies negatively affect the quality of life and physical state, there's a growing body of evidence suggesting this deficiency extends life expectancy in animal studies.
 However, one 8-year study of 376 males aged 73-94 found that those in the lowest 20% of IGF-1 levels had a 180% higher chance of dying compared to those in the highest 20%.

 Growth hormone replacement therapy can increase bone strength and mineral density, decrease inflammation, and protect against cardiovascular risk.